farkoo/AbstractVault/Awesome_Image_Enhancement.md

 </p>

-## MAXIM: Multi-Axis MLP for Image Processing CVPR2022
+## MAXIM Multi-Axis MLP for Image Processing CVPR2022

 **Method:** The proposed method in this paper is called MAXIM, which is a multi-axis MLP-based architecture for image processing tasks.
 MAXIM is designed to address the limitations of traditional convolutional neural networks (CNNs) in capturing global context and long-range dependencies in low-level vision tasks.
 It achieves this by using multi-axis MLP modules within each block to globally aggregate repeated patterns across various scales.
 MAXIM also incorporates self-attention mechanisms to capture long-range dependencies and efficiently mix local and global visual cues.
 Experimental results show that MAXIM outperforms state-of-the-art methods in various image restoration and enhancement tasks.